 - Run another hot wash cycle with detergent.

 - Dry as usual.

-Unfortunately, you won’t find RLR in large retail stores like Walmart or Target, but you can find it on Amazon here, or on many online cloth diaper shops.
-For a list of local cloth diaper retailers near you, check out the Cloth Diapers for Beginners cloth diaper directory here.
+Unfortunately, you won’t find RLR in large retail stores like Walmart or Target, but you can find it on Amazon or in many local cloth diaper shops.
+It does sell out regularly (it’s a small company), but will come back into stock, so keep checking.

 GroVia Mighty Bubbles

 Another product that is proven to work well to strip cloth diapers is

 As I always say, when taking ANY cloth diaper wash advice, read carefully, and look for sources.
 If someone says not to use something, or that a product is bad, look for information on WHY they are claiming that.